task-hopper/task-hopper/README.md

 #### `cd` to project's root directory, set default environment variables, and run commands if configured
     hop to <project_alias>
       -v: verbosely change directory, showing commands that are being run if autorun commands are configured
+      -d: do not run autorun commands, only cd to the project and set env vars

 #### Set environment variables for a given environment
     hop env <environment>